What are HTTP Headers: Examples and Most Common Types

 Cache-Control: no-cache

-Connection – a general header that controls if network connection stays open after the current transaction finishes.
+Connection – a general header that controls if the network connection stays open after the current transaction finishes.

 Keep-Alive – allows the client to indicate how the connection may be used to set a maximum amount of requests and a timeout.
-For this header to be valid, the connection header must be set to: Keep-Alive.
+For this header to be valid, the Connection header must be set to "Keep-Alive."

 Proxy-Authorization – a request header that includes the credentials to authenticate a user agent to a proxy server.